 If the magistrate establishes probable cause, a criminal complaint will be issued against you and you will be arraigned.
 If the magistrate does not find probable cause, the application for the complaint will be dismissed.
 Lastly, the clerk may also put the application on “hold,” which means the application will be dismissed at a later date.

 Fortunately, you have the right to be represented by a criminal defense attorney during the hearing.
 Your lawyer can help you tell your story and provide evidence that will support your case.

 Schedule a Free Initial Consultation Today

 Just because you are subject to a clerk magistrate hearing, does not mean you are automatically guilty.
-You still have a chance to avoid criminal charges with the help of Attorney DeGiacomo.
+You still have a chance to avoid criminal charges with the help of DeGiacomo & Mikhlin, P.C.
 Get nearly a decade of legal experience on your side!